 - Place tamales inside vertically with open ends pointing up.
 Make sure they are tight enough in there to prevent them from falling over while cooking.
 (I sometimes use a ball of foil to help keep them upright.)
 Close the lid and lock into place.

-- Move the steam release handle to the "Sealing" position and pressure cook on manual high for 35 minutes.
+- Move the steam release handle to the "Sealing" position and pressure cook on High Pressure for 35 minutes.
 Once done, allow pressure to naturally release for 10 minutes, and then do a quick release by moving the steam release handle to the "Venting" position.

 - Carefully open the lid at an angle to prevent moisture from dripping inside the tamales.
 Allow to cool for at least 15 minutes before serving.